 - Energy Awareness

 - Energy Pledge

 - School Power Down

 - Careers in Energy

 - Power of Community

 - Solar Energy

 - Earth Month

+- What is TVA?

 Our school's Energy Team will let us all know how to get involved with each month's new theme.
 To get started, look for posters and stickers around the school to learn fun energy facts and energy-saving tips!